martagorska-dev/bankist-arrays/README.md

 ## Features
-- Log in
+- Loging in
-- Transfer money to other accounts 💶
+- Transfering money to other accounts 💶
-- Request a loan 💵
+- Requesting a loan 💵
-- Delete an account 🔒
+- Deleting an account 🔒
-- Log out timer ⏳
+- Loging out timer ⏳
-- Sort movements 🔁
+- Sorting movements 🔁
 - Internationalize date & currency 📅